pwncollege/linux-luminarium/permissions/chgrp/DESCRIPTION.md

 hacker@dojo:~$
 ```

-Here, the flag file is owned by the root user and the root group, and the `hacker` user neither the `root` user nor a member of the `root` group, so the file cannot be accessed.
+Here, the flag file is owned by the root user and the root group, and the `hacker` user is neither the `root` user nor a member of the `root` group, so the file cannot be accessed.
 Luckily, group ownership can be changed with the `chgrp` (**ch**ange **gr**ou**p**) command!
 Unless you have write access to the file _and_ membership in the new group, this typically requires root access, so let's check it out as root: